cubesatlab/cubedos/bin/CubeSatSetup.md

 - Run `CubeSatSetup.sh`
 	- **NOTE:** this requires credentials to the CubeSat resources on lemuria
     - Recommend running somewhere like a `Downloads` folder, where you don't mind having all the files it downloads dumped.
-	- Copy (or preserve by some other method) the paths displayed at the end of the script, as you will need them for environmet configuration.
+	- Copy (or preserve by some other method) the paths displayed at the end of the script, as you will need them for environment configuration.
 - Path/Environment Setup (will depend on what shell you use):
 	- bash (add lines to the tail end of your `.bashrc`)
 		- `export PATH=/paths/to/install/dirs:/separated/by/colons:$PATH`